Enterprise (computer): History

-Commercial failure

-The market for home computers had matured during the delays to release.
-There had been a downturn in the market for home computers, owing to market saturation.
+The home computer market had changed greatly from the time from the machine was announced to its release date.
+There had been a downturn, owing to market saturation.
 Large retailers proved reluctant to stock the machine, and smaller retailers were wary of stocking a machine not supported through the major retail channels.
 The hardware was still powerful for a home computer of the era, but there was a limited software catalogue and the price was higher than the competition.
 For example, the Amstrad CPC 464 included a monitor and cassette recorder, was released before the Enterprise, and retailed for less.
 After the initial manufacturing run of 80,000 units, it is believed that no further units were made, so the Enterprise is among the rarer home computers of the 1980s.

-The company shipped 20,000 units to Hungary on its closure, and a strong user community formed there.
+The Enterprise had only minor success in the UK, selling no more that 25,000 units in this region, but did go on to have more impact in other countries.
+Enterprise Computers UK and Intelligent Software collapsed by 1986 but a German subsidiary survived until 1997 and shipped remaining stock to various countries including Egypt, Kazakhstan and the Czech Republic but most notably to Hungary.
+The Hungarian company Videoton had produced a simplified version of the Enterprise called the Videoton TV Computer (TVC) under license that was mainly sold into Hungarian education.
+Hungary was then part of the Eastern Bloc which was subject to export controls and the TVC lacked the specialist Nick and Dave chips.
+Unsold Enterprise 128 stock though was imported into Hungary in 1987 (despite controls) and the machine became popular in the country, remaining on sale until around 1992.
+A dedicated cult following for the machine still exists in Hungary.

+Video games

+Most of the video games for the system are hobbyist ports from ZX Spectrum and Amstrad CPC.
+There are only 96 commercially released video games.